n3ttl3t/CV/README.md

 ## Passions

-I've always got a myriad unfinished projects on the go in as many discipines as necessary to satisfy whichever particular expressive urge I'm feeling.
+I've always got myriad unfinished projects on the go in as many discipines as necessary to satisfy whichever particular expressive urge I'm feeling.
 These include but aren't limited to:
 - Writing journals, poetry, outlines for games
 - Interactive art sketches for android and command line